davidellavalle/Sentiment-Analysis/README.md

 ## Plots

-Positive and negative wordlcoud - [instructions followed](https://re-thought.com/creating-wordclouds-in-python/)
+Positive and negative wordlcoud - [How to create a wordcloud](https://re-thought.com/creating-wordclouds-in-python/)
-Distribution of Tweets - Positive vs Negative
+Distribution of Tweets in dataset - Positive vs Negative

 ## NLP